floriandejonckheere/utu-thesis/proposal/proposal.typ

 == Research questions

-*Research Question 1*: What defines the modular monolith architecture, and what sets it apart from monolithic and microservices architectures?
+*Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolithic and microservices architectures?

 *Motivation*: Explore why the modular monolith architecture is becoming increasingly popular, and why it is considered a viable alternative to monolithic and microservices architectures.

-*Research Question 2*: Which challenges and opportunities arise when considering adoption of the modular monolith architecture for dynamic languages compared to statically-typed languages?
+*Research Question 2*: Which challenges and opportunities arise when considering adoption of the modular monolith architecture for an existing codebase?

-*Motivation*: Investigate how modular monoliths could be used in the context of dynamic languages and which implications this has on the development process and resulting product.
+*Motivation*: Investigate how restructuring an existing codebase as a modular monolith would impact the development process and resulting product.

-*Research Question 3*: How effective is the modular monolith architecture in dynamic languages, and what is its impact on overall system performance and scalability?
+*Research Question 3*: How can automated techniques effectively identify optimal module boundaries in a modular monolith architecture?

-*Motivation*: Evaluate the effectiveness of the modular monolith architecture for a real product.
+*Motivation*: Investigate technologies based on dependency analysis and semantic clustering to automatically determine optimal module boundaries in a modular monolith architecture.
+Compare to manual modularization efforts in terms of accuracy, efficiency, development velocity.

 #pagebreak()